Claude Alvares

 Claude Alphonso Alvares (born 1947 or 1948) is an Indian environmentalist based in Goa.
-He is the editor of the Other India Press and Director of the Goa Foundation, an environmental monitoring action group that has filed successful public interest litigation cases.
-Alvares is a member of the Goa Coastal Zone Management Authority of the Ministry of Environment and Forests (MoEF).
-He is also a member of the Supreme Court Monitoring Committee (SCMC) on Hazardous Wastes constituted by the Supreme Court of India.
+He was the editor of the Other India Press and Director of the Goa Foundation, an environmental monitoring action group that has filed successful public interest litigation cases.
+Alvares was a member of the Goa Coastal Zone Management Authority of the Ministry of Environment and Forests (MoEF).
+He was also a member of the Supreme Court High Level Committee on Hazardous Waste (1997–2000) and the Supreme Court Monitoring Committee (SCMC) on Hazardous Wastes constituted by the Supreme Court of India (2000–2007).

 Early life

-Alvares was born in Bombay, Maharashtra to Mangalorean Catholic parents.
-He grew up in Khotachiwadi and attended St. Xavier's College, where he meet his future wife Norma.
+Alvares was born in Bombay, Dominion of India to Mangalorean Catholic parents.
+He grew up in Khotachiwadi and attended St. Xavier's College, where he met his future wife Norma.
 In 1976, Alvares completed a PhD from the School of Philosophy and Social Sciences at the Eindhoven University of Technology.
 He and his family moved to Goa in 1977.
 After starting a short-lived rural development project, Alvares began writing for The Illustrated Weekly of India while Norma studied law.
 She completed her degree in 1985.